Walk on Water walking track

 Read about the plants, animals, bush tucker and culture of the Minjungbal people from interpretive signage along the way.
 For a fascinating local perspective, why not take a guided tour from Minjungbal Aboriginal Cultural Centre?

-See Bora Ring, a sacred Aboriginal site traditionally used for men’s initiation ceremonies.
+See the Bora Ring, a sacred Aboriginal site traditionally used for men’s initiation ceremonies.
 Today, it continues to be an important place for Minjungbal people, providing a spiritual link with their ancestors.

 This easy walk also offers great birdwatching opportunities.
 Keep your binoculars handy to see shorebirds and waders like the greater egret and royal spoonbill.